vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - Hostname: `_dmarc`
 - Value: `v=DMARC1; p=none; sp=none; rua=mailto:dmarc_agg@vali.email;`

-After the monitoring phase, we set the DMARC policy to `reject`:
+During the monitoring phase, you can adjust your SPF record and set up DKIM for each sender, and then update your DMARC record to `reject` once the monitoring phase is complete:

 - Value: `v=DMARC1; p=reject; sp=reject; rua=mailto:dmarc_agg@vali.email;`